People

 I am a postdoctoral researcher and discipline based education researcher.
 I recently graduated from the University of South Florida with my PhD in Chemistry focused on chemistry education and a certification in educational program evaluation.
 My main areas of focus are biochemistry education, instructor professional development, and institutional change in STEM education in higher education.

-I am Ph.D. candidate in Applied Sciences: Chemistry with a concentration in Chemical Education Research (CER).
+I am the first PhD graduate from the Baillie Research Group!
+I defended my Ph.D. in April of 2024 (Applied Sciences: Chemistry with a concentration in Chemical Education Research (CER)) and worked as a postdoc for the summer of 2024.
+In the fall of 2024 I will start a tenure track position in chemical education research at Roosevelt University in Chicago!
 I earned my bachelor’s degree in Chemistry: Biochemistry in 2007 from Loyola University Chicago and two master’s degrees at UA of Little Rock in 2013 in Chemistry and Higher Education.
 I worked as a full-time Instructor of Chemistry at UA of Little Rock for nearly a decade, where I was awarded the STEM College Faculty Excellence Award for Teaching and named the Next Woman to Watch at UA of Little Rock in 2021.
 My love of teaching inspired me to pursue a Ph.D. where I focus on building mathematical models to help understand how the learning environment in chemistry classrooms impacts students’ success, especially for students from Historically Underserved Groups (HUGs).
 I am currently in my fourth year of graduate school and have recently resigned from my position as an instructor to focus full-time on my dissertation.
 I am pursuing a tenure-track position or post-doc position in the Chicago land area, where I moved to be near family.
 My long-term career goal is to help contribute to reforming higher education in the sciences by training undergraduate/graduate teaching assistants and faculty in inclusive and evidence-based teaching practices.

 Current Undergraduate Team Members